tephralabs/fern-dev-api-docs/guides/kyc-kyb-verification/concepts/customer-statuses.md

 **What it means:** The verification provider requires additional information, documents, or clarifications (Request for Information - RFI).

 **Characteristics:**
-- Verification process is paused
+- Verification process is reset as critical details require correcting
 - Specific issues or missing data have been flagged
 - Customer must take action to proceed